← Back to Blog

 The primary carriers on the London–Cape Town route are British Airways (BA), Virgin Atlantic (VS), South African Airways (SA), and Kenya Airways (KQ) via Nairobi.
 Qatar Airways (QR) via Doha and Ethiopian Airlines (ET) via Addis Ababa offer competitive one-stop options.

-From New York JFK, South African Airways operates a routing via Johannesburg (JNB), while Delta (DL) codeshares on the same sectors.
+From New York JFK, South African Airways operates a routing via cheapest flights to Johannesburg (JNB), while Delta (DL) codeshares on the same sectors.
 Emirates (EK) via Dubai and Lufthansa (LH) via Frankfurt are popular choices with strong onboard products.

 Direct flights from London Heathrow to CPT take approximately 11 hours 30 minutes southbound.
 One-stop itineraries can add 3–6 hours depending on the hub.